University of Duisburg-Essen: Rankings

 In the QS World University Rankings for 2024, the institution placed between 771 and 780 globally, corresponding to the 42nd rank nationally.
-The Times Higher Education World University Rankings for 2023 positioned the university in the 251-300 bracket worldwide, and between 27th and 32nd place within the national context.
-The ARWU World ranking for 2023 listed the university within the 301-400 tier globally, and between the 20th and 24th rank nationally.
+The Times Higher Education World University Rankings for 2023 positioned the university in the 251–300 bracket worldwide, and between 27th and 32nd place within the national context.
+The ARWU World ranking for 2023 listed the university within the 301–400 tier globally, and between the 20th and 24th rank nationally.

 Measured by the number of top managers in the German economy, University of Duisburg-Essen ranked 15th in 2019.

-In May 2018 the Centrum für Hochschulentwicklung (CHE – Center for Higher Education Development) rankings placed the university in the top ranks in different categories and fields, like the Physics department for seminar and lecture content and Biology, Computer Science, Math, Medicine and Sports for excellent programs and support in the early stages of starting at Essen-Duisburg.
+In May 2018 the Centrum für Hochschulentwicklung (CHE – Center for Higher Education Development) rankings placed the university in the top ranks in different categories and fields, like the Physics department for seminar and lecture content and Biology, Computer Science, Math, Medicine and Sports for excellent programmes and support in the early stages of starting at Essen-Duisburg.

 In the European Commission-funded U-Multirank system the university as a whole was ranked as "excellent" in the research categories "External research income", "Top cited publications", "Post-doc positions", in the knowledge transfer categories "Income from private sources", "Spin-offs" and "Publications cited in patents".
 In the category international orientation Essen-Duisburg was rated "excellent" for their "International academic staff".